Contributions of negative-energy states to the E2-M1 polarizability of the Sr clock: Results and Discussions

-The obvious difference between present results and other theoretical values in Table~\ref{t3} is from the M1 polarizability.
-Present values of $-3.84(24)\times 10^{-4}$ and $-4.93(30)\times 10^{-4}$ a.u. show that the M1 polarizabilities for the $5s^2\,^1S_0$ and $5s5p\,^3P_0^o$ clock states at the 813.4280(5) nm magic wavelength are equivalent in magnitude and the sign are the same, which is totally different from the values of Refs.~\cite{porsev18a,wu2019a}, where the $\alpha^{M1}_{^3P_0^o}(\omega)$ polarizability is three orders of magnitude larger than $\alpha^{M1}_{^1S_0}(\omega)$ polarizability.
-The reason for this large difference is that in present work we have taken account of the contributions from negative-energy states.
-The final value for the differential $M1$ polarizability $\Delta\alpha^{M1}(\omega)$ is $-1.09(38)\times 10^{-4}$.
+In addition, the obvious difference between present work and other calculations in Table~\ref{t3} is the M1 polarizability.
+For the $5s^2\,^1S_0$ state, present value of $-3.84(24)\times 10^{-4}$ a.u. has opposite sign to the values of Refs.~\cite{porsev18a,wu2019a}.
+And the absolute value of $-3.84(24)\times 10^{-4}$ a.u. is five orders of magnitude larger than the values of Refs.~\cite{porsev18a,wu2019a}.
+For the $5s5p\,^3P_0^o$ state, present value of $-4.93(30)\times 10^{-4}$ a.u. is two orders of magnitude larger than other values in Refs.~\cite{porsev18a,wu2019a}.